the other side of fear:

 Life is an adventure.
 We share its joys and challenges.
 Step up to the plate, show up for the ride, and for each other!

 This was the motto my socially-engaged friend Mimi lived by.
 How strange that the very quake that cut her life short and jolted me into my own life should deliver that same message—words I finally greeted, not just as a bittersweet memory, but as a call to action that tugged at my hermit bubble.
-It urged me to step up and drop my anchor deep in the everyday outer world as well—and cultivate it even as I take risks and engage wholeheartedly.
-Moving beyond fear and uncertainty—sure—but also walking with others, grounding and further enriching our lives along the way.
+It urged me to leave my retreat, step up, and drop my anchor deep in the everyday outer world too.
+To cultivate it even as I take risks and engage wholeheartedly.
+In short, to move beyond fear and uncertainty—sure—but also walk with others, grounding and further enriching all of our lives along the way.

 Leaning into Possibilities

-When change is here—a challenge, a setback, or even a win—do you numb yourself, lick your wounds, and wait for time to fix it all, to heal you?
-What if, like Mimi, we embraced both self-empowerment and community as foundations we can count on to carry us through life’s flux?
-Would we step forward with open hearts and minds to meet both our limits and our brilliance—and that of others too?
+When change is upon us—a challenge, a setback, or even a win—what do we do?
+Do we numb ourselves, lick our wounds, and wait for time to fix everything or to heal us?
+What if, like Mimi, we consciously embraced self-empowerment and community as foundations that carry us through life’s flux?
+Would we step forward with open hearts and minds to meet our limits and our brilliance alike—and that of others too?

-After the earthquake, my heart—and eventually my focus—gravitated toward self-care and empowerment work.
-In that shift, I found myself gradually embracing those very foundations—both within and beyond.
+After the earthquake, I found my heart—and eventually my focus—gravitating toward self-care and empowerment work.
+Through that shift, I came to gradually embrace those very foundations.

 The Power of Small Steps